gooznick/cppcourse/components/components.md

 # Static Executable Portability

+* Application Binary Interface (ABI):
+  * Function calling conventions, data alignment
 * Using syscalls/win32api that has changed:
    * Windows : CreateFile2() (windows8+)
    * Linux : clone3() (Linux 5.3+)
 * Explicit or implicit calls !

 <!--
+Debugging Symbols Formats: DWARF (ELF), PDB (MSVC)

-The compiler may add syscalls/win32pi calls to the program (cout !!)
+The compiler may add syscalls/win32api calls to the program (cout !!)

 It may not be compatible with the running kernel/windows version.